daKmoR/nested-dependencies-in-frontend/README.md

 124K    bundle.js
 ```

-#### wow that is unexpected - 124K vs 96K?
+Wow!
+That is unexpected - 124K for the `yarn` build vs. 96K for `npm`?

-It seems yarn has some extra files... maybe a package is double?
+It seems the yarn build contains some extra files... maybe a package was duplicated?

 ```bash
 $ yarn list --pattern lit-*